souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ```
 Note that `nil` cannot be used for ADTs and termination branches for recursive definition must be expressed explicitly by the programmer.

-In rules, branches can by constructed using the dollar sign followed by the branch identifier, i.e.,  `$branch_constructor(args...)`.
+In rules, branches can be constructed using the dollar sign followed by the branch identifier, i.e.,  `$branch_constructor(args...)`.
 The following example demonstrate how branch constructors can be used in rules:

 ```prolog